dylanhogg/dylanhogg.github.io/_posts/2017-12-01-topic-modelling-part-1-overview.markdown

 One numerical format, that we will use below, is called a term-document matrix (where a term is simply a word from the vocabulary over all documents.)
 This format happens to discards word order and simply counts the number of occurrences of each term within a document.
 This simplification of ignoring word order (also known as a bag-of-words model) greatly reduces the complexity of representing the original  documents and can still produce good results.

 ![](/img/topic-modelling-part-1-overview/blog-4.png "Simple term-document matrix example")
+<span class="caption text-muted">Simple term-document matrix example for 2 documents:
+<br />doc1: the dog sat on the grass
+<br />doc2: the cat sat on the mat</span>

 The term-document matrix is a sparse matrix containing mainly zeros (since documents typically don't use all words) and represents each document as a column.
 Each entry is a count of the number of word occurrences in the document.
 While term-document matrices are common in information retrieval literature, for large datasets a document-term matrix having documents as rows can be easier to work with and is more common in software libraries.